ferranpujolcamins/ferranpujolcamins.github.io/_posts/2020-12-03-debugging-your-program-using-valgrind-and-clion/2020-12-03-debugging-your-program-using-valgrind-and-clion.md

 ## Configure Valgrind on CLion<sup>[[1]](#ref-clion-valgrind)</sup>

-To use Valgrind with CLion we need to install it:
+To be able to use Valgrind with CLion we first need to install it:

 ```
 sudo apt-get install valgrind